StPaulStylee/100DaysOfCode/README.md

 ### What I did:
 I did a little bit of work with my Grid course tonight.
 I took my "component" grid cards and placed them inside a more "all-encompassing" grid
 ### Thoughts:
 Another night where I did very little.
 The holidays are busy and its tough.

+## Day 20: December 20, 2017
+### What I did:
+I did only a little bit tonight... it is Christmas Eve after all.
+I worked with stacking items inside a single grid cell as well as using flex box to compliement grid.
+### Thoughts:
+These nights of a short amount of work are not ideal because I feel like I am not really getting a chance to digest what I am learning.
+This just makes it all more important to build something once I finish the course.